noordahx/TeamUp-RudeKittens/README.md

 The World Health Organization (WHO) states that **physical inactivity** is a leading risk factor for non-communicable diseases, including cardiovascular disease, diabetes, and cancer (WHO, 2019).
 So, staying active is important.
 However, **doing sports keeps growing inconvenient**, especially because...

-**Finding teammates is a getting harder!**.
-Engaging in sports alone is correlated with less accountability, making it difficult for people to stick to a fitness routine due to a lack of social support.
+**Finding teammates is a getting harder!** Engaging in sports alone is correlated with less accountability, making it difficult for people to stick to a fitness routine due to a lack of social support.

 By providing a platform to help people find workout partners and participate in team sports, we want to address one of these barriers and make it easier for people to stay active.